 - Are you growing in your walk with the Lord?
 Can you say that you are well- established in all the elementary principles of the doctrines of Christ listed in Hebrews 6:1,2?

 - What elementary doctrines listed in Hebrews 6:1,2 are you not well-versed in right now?
-If there are principles in these verses in which your knowledge is deficient, what are you doing to do to get established in those principles in order to further your spiritual growth?
+If there are principles in these verses in which your knowledge is deficient, what are you doing to get established in those principles in order to further your spiritual growth?